hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

     eksctl create cluster -f ./templates/cluster.yml
     ```

-1. Your `.kube/config` should be connected to the cluster automatically, but if not please run the commands below
+1. Your `.kube/config` should be connected to the cluster automatically, but if not, run the commands below
 and replace `AWS_REGION` and `CLUSTER_NAME` with details that are specific to your deployment.

     ```bash